warbe-maker/VBA-Component-Management/README.md

 ## Configuration
 When the [CompMan.xlsb][1] Workbook is opened a _Config_ Worksheet is displayed providing all means for configuring or changing the configuration.
-#### Configuring the Serviced Development and Test Folder
+#### The Serviced Development and Test Folder
-The folder is essential for CompMan's  _Export Changed Components_ and or _Update Outdated Components_ service because the service is only provided for Workbooks with [enabled](#enabling-the-services) services when opened from within this folder.
-When no such folder is configured or the configured one is invalid services will be denied without notice for Workbooks even when service is [enabled](#enabling-the-services).
+The folder is essential for CompMan's  _Export Changed Components_ and or _Update Outdated Components_ service because the service is only provided for Workbooks with [enabled](#enabling-the-services) services when opened from within a sub-folder of this folder.
+When no such folder is configured or the configured one is invalid the services will be denied without notice.
+When the configuration of the folder is terminated, i.e. no folder is selected, the folder becomes 'not configured'.
-#### Configuring the Export Folder
+#### The Export Folder
 Folder within a Workbook's folder into which the _Export_ service exports modified _VB-Components_.
 This folder is one of the many reasons why a serviced Workbook must be the only Workbook in its parent folder.
 The name of the _Export Folder_ defaults to _source_ but may be changed at any time.
 Export folders with an outdated name will be renamed right away or when detected by the _Export Service_.
-#### Configuring the Addin Folder
+#### The Addin Folder
 The folder in which the CompMan Workbook is saved to as Add-in.
 The folder is obligatory only when CompMan is about to be setup as _Add-in_.
 When no _Addin Folder_ is configured the [CompMan.xlsb][1] Workbook cannot be setup as Add-in.
-#### _Clear_ the Add-in
-When CompMan should not or no longer be available as Add-in this button will clear all resources except the configured Add-in folder physically.
+When the configuration of the folder is terminated, i.e. no folder is selected, the folder becomes 'not configured'.

-#### Configuring the Serviced Synchronization Target Folder
+#### The Serviced Synchronization Target Folder
 Folder into which a Workbook for which the _Synchronize VB-Project_ has been [enabled](#enabling-the-synchronization-service), is temporarily moved and opened from there in order to have its VB-Project synchronized with the corresponding (same named) Workbook residing in the configured [_Serviced Development and Test Folder_](#serviced-development-and-test-folder).
+When the configuration of the folder is terminated, i.e. no folder is selected, the folder becomes 'not configured'.
-#### Configuring the _Synchronization Archive Folder_
+#### The Synchronization Archive Folder
 A _Synchronization Archive Folder_ is obligatory when the _Synchronize VB-Project_ service is used.
 The service will archive a _Sync-Target-Workbook_ before it is synchronized with its corresponding _Sync-Source-Workbook_.
 When none is selected the folder will be reset to 'not configured'.
+When the configuration of the folder is terminated, i.e. no folder is selected, the folder becomes 'not configured'.

-#### CompMan Workbook auto-open
+#### Setup Auto-open for the CompMan Workbook
 Since CompMan is a mere VB-Project development aid it makes sense for developers to have it automatically opened when Excel starts.
 When CompMan is used as Add-in the Add-in will automatically be opened.
 Once Auto-open is setup the shortcut placed in the users XLSTART folder will automatically be updated once the CompMan Workbook is opened from a different location.
 #### Setup/Renew Add-in
-Sets up CompMan as Add-in in the configured [_Addin Folder_](#addin-folder)
+This configuration option is only possible/visible when a valid [_Addin Folder_](#addin-folder) is configured.
+Once the Add-in is configured it will automatically be opened when Excel starts.
 #### Pause/Continue Add-in
 Only used when CompMan is maintained to enforce its use even when Add-in is open.